Pet Sounds: Indie/alternative music and continued impact

-By the 1990s, Pet Sounds had become a seminal influence on indie pop, with Wilson recognized as a "godfather" to a generation of indie musicians influenced by his melodic sensibilities, studio experimentation, and chamber-pop orchestrations.
-"Chamber pop" also emerged as a distinct genre modeled on the musical template established by Pet Sounds.
+By the 1990s, Pet Sounds had become a major influence on indie pop, with Wilson described as a "godfather" to indie musicians influenced by his melodic sensibilities, studio experimentation, and chamber orchestrations.
+"Chamber pop" also emerged as a genre founded on the album's musical template.
 (Note: In addition to "chamber pop", critics and enthusiasts have sometimes described the orchestral-rock fusion style epitomized by Pet Sounds using terms such as symphonic pop and ork-pop (short for "orchestral pop").)

-Pet Sounds was the beginning of the great pop experiment.
-But it wasn't allowed to continue, because rock and roll got hold of the whole thing and stopped it.
-Pop didn't take off again until this decade.